One of my family’s favorite side dishes is vegetarian twice baked potatoes. But the normal version is full of fat, cream, butter and calories.

 Seafood twice baked potatoes

-Love the taste of seafood and potatoes together?
+Do you love the taste of seafood and potatoes together?
 Combine them into one side dish recipe!

 Just lemon juice, fresh dill, chopped red peppers and some baby shrimp to the potato filling and top with Swiss cheese for a fresh summer time taste.